Skip to main content

 For the web bindings we use wasm-bindgen to generate a WebAssembly module that can be used in JavaScript / TypeScript.
 To ensure compatibility with browsers that do not support WebAssembly, we also generate a JavaScript module from the WebAssembly that can be used as a fallback.

-The WebAssembly module is published on npm and prerelease builds are published on GitHub Packages.
+The WebAssembly module is published on npm.

 C bindings